mlevit/echelon/documentation/docs/transformation/operational/variable.md

 # Variable

 A variable is value that is expected to change over time.
-Variables are linked to other Echelon objects such as job and artefact to provide extra piece of metadata for data handling purposes at run time.
+Variables are linked to other Echelon objects such as job and entity to provide extra piece of metadata for data handling purposes at run time.

 ## Definition